ristotoldsep/Wordpress-projects/README.md

 # vDisain Projects 👨‍💻
 ---
-Websites and online stores I have developed/designed or I've been part of in the workplace / took on as freelance projects.
+Websites and online stores I have developed/designed or I've been part of in the workplace / took on as freelance projects for real clients.
 Just to showcase my abilities/portfolio, most projects are developed with Wordpress.
 Trying to update the list regularly.

 ## Online stores / Product Catalogs 🛒